comit-network/comit.network/blog/2020-09-25-gh-release.md

 ## Conclusion

 This turned out a bit longer than I originally expected!
-However, I hope that sharing my thoughts around the design process in more details helps in writing better and more effective GitHub actions.
+However, I hope that sharing my thoughts around the design process in more details helps you in writing better and more effective GitHub actions.

 Happy automating - Thomas.